Plane flying over the harbor.

 The Mission Possible Partnership—a coalition of organizations including RMI working to decarbonize heavy industry—describes SAF as the only viable short-term option for reducing carbon emissions from aviation.
 This is because it can serve as a drop-in replacement for the jet fuel used in commercial planes and is also compatible with airport fueling infrastructure.
 Furthermore, SAF poses no range limitations.

 But in order for SAF to play a major role, it will need to be dramatically scaled, which will require substantial investment.
-Currently the global supply of SAF comes from one facility in Southern California operated by Global Energy, which can produce less than 0.01 percent of the industry’s annual fuel demands.
+Currently the global supply of SAF comes from one facility in Southern California operated by World Energy, which can produce less than 0.01 percent of the industry’s annual fuel demands.

 But while SAF may play a major near-term role, there are limitations on the potential supply of waste oil and other biological sources of SAF for the aviation industry.
 A next-generation approach known as power-to-liquids (PtL) is currently less mature but carries even greater carbon-reducing potential.
 PtL uses electricity and CO2 to synthesize liquid hydrocarbon fuels, which can be truly zero-carbon if the electricity is provided by renewables.